htw-imi-showtime/showtime-website/content/ws23/bachelor/b6-avatavr/Features.md

 +++
-title = "VR Scene"
+title = "Features"
 draft = false
 +++

 ### The VR Testing Environment

-#### A key part of the immersive VR experience is to be placed in an environment that seems coherent and believable to the user.
-The challenge consisted of creating such an environment while not making it distracting enough to turn the focus away from the NPC instructor.
-For a majority of our testers this was the first time experiencing a surroundin Virtual Reality
+#### One goal of our project was to construct a virtual test environment where the interaction between a user and the instructor could be examined.
+The challenge consisted of creating such an environment while not making it distracting enough to turn the focus away from the character that has to be evaluated.
+For a majority of our testers this was the first time experiencing a surrounding in Virtual Reality

-{{<section title="Room 1">}}
+{{<section title="Scene 1">}}
 ## Introduction inside the Apartment
 In this scene the player is greeted by the instructor, and asked to point out some different uses of electric current in a regular household.
 To learn about the transformation from electric current to heat, the player needs to interact with the toaster.
-To activate an electric magnet he needs to point out the Toy Crane, and by using the lamp, the player can light up the scene.
+To activate an electric magnet one needs to point out the Toy Crane, and by using the lamp, the player can light up the scene.
-Supported by some amusing voicelines the player is playfully introduced into the topic, before being confronted with more complex topics.
+Supported by some amusing voicelines the player is playfully introduced into the topic of electric energy, before being confronted with more complex topics.
 {{</section>}}

-{{<section title="Room 2">}}
+{{<section title="Scene 2">}}

 ## Lesson in the Workshop
 In this workshop setting, the avatar guides the user through the differences between a basic circuit diagram, as commonly known from physics classes, and an electrician's circuit diagram.
 Not only do the symbols differ, but now there are also ciruits switches included in the drawings.
 The instructor emphasizes a fundamental rule in the electrician's craft: **always disable the circuit switches before working on the electrical components!**